early 30s women pausing from paying bills and discussing the budget to hug and kiss their 8 year old child.

 • Choose a budgeting method to try.
 When you're new to budgeting, it's helpful to experiment with different methods.

 • Choose manual or digital.
 Some people like to make a budget on paper to keep track of income and expenses.
-Others may prefer to use a spreadsheet program or budgeting app.
+Others may prefer to use a spreadsheet program or manage money with a budgeting app.
 There's no right or wrong answer here.
 Just pick the option you're most comfortable with.

 If you're leaning toward using a budgeting app, the Achieve MoLO app is one option you might consider.
 MoLO is a free financial management tool that connects your accounts and tracks your money.
 It's a simple way to ease into budgeting and feel more in control of your spending.